 Finding the right compensation model for our team, our guests and our company.

 The hospitality industry is evolving in Washington and Oregon, as it is across the country.
 With increasing wages and other legislation related to tip-pooling practices and predictive scheduling, even those of us with years of experience in the industry are having trouble keeping up with all the new rules and terms.
-When the Seattle City Council voted for a $15 minimum wage in 2015, we began looking at a variety of different ways to address the changing labor market.
-When the 9th Circuit Court eliminated Tip Pooling in February 2016 and the Seattle City Council enacted new scheduling legislation in 2016, we knew we needed to make changes to compete in a tight labor market.
+With the move to a $15 minimum wage in 2015, we began looking at a variety of different ways to address the changing labor market.
+With new scheduling legislation and the constant legal changes to tip pooling practices, we knew we needed to make changes to compete in a tight labor market.
 We weighed the pros and cons and developed our service charge model so that our team will thrive, our guests will continue to receive an outstanding experience and our company is well positioned for the future.
-Fire & Vine Hospitality is a team of more than 500 professionals who have made the hospitality industry their career and we are committed to compensating all employees, both front and back of the house, as the professionals they are.
+Our company is of a team of more than 500 professionals who have made the hospitality industry their career and we are committed to compensating all employees, both front and back of the house, as the professionals they are.

-We hope the definitions and infographic below are helpful in defining some of the wording and explaining the different compensation models in the hospitality industry.
+We hope the definitions below are helpful in defining some of the wording and explaining the different compensation models in the hospitality industry.

 Glossary of Terms: